Artea-Station/Artea-Station-Server/code/game/machinery/airlock/README.md

 ## Airlocks and You
 ###### The cumulation of my hatred for TG magic locks.

-So, you want an airlock?
-Fuck you.
-You have to manually set a bunch of vars, unless you're happy with the compromise of magic airlocks, neither of which can be rebuilt.
-Ew.

-Anyways, so here's how the new system works:
+Here's how the new system works:

 1. Place down two doors in a hallway/either side of a room.
 2. **Make sure the airlock doesn't share an area with another.**